-“Digital Driven Organization” is one of the OR’s commitments by using technology and digital platforms to conduct its business, support the Online to Offline (O2O) services for business flexibility to respond to the consumers and customers in a timely manner.
-It also is aware of the risks of business operations that might be related to Data Security and Privacy, such as Malware Phishing, which is classified as one of the Cyber Threats that may cause damages to both the business operations and the company’s reputation.
+OR is committed to leveraging digital technologies and AI in business operations to enhance operational efficiency and respond to the consumers and customers in a timely manner.
+It also is aware of the risks of business operations that might be related to data security and privacy, such as malware phishing, which is classified as one of the cyber threats that may cause damages to both the business operations and the company’s reputation.
 Therefore, effective management of data security and privacy is required to meet the expectations of the customer, and to deliver value to all stakeholder groups through quality and safe products and services.

 Management Approach